stayawayinesctec/stayaway-app/README.md

 ```

 ## Building
-- And finnaly, build the project:
+- And finally, build the project:
 ```sh
 yarn android # or yarn android-ui yarn ios # or yarn ios-ui